-The amended nomination meets National Register Criterion A with Economics and Community Planning and Development as the Areas of Significance for the district's association with the patterns of growth and change that contributed to the development of the District.
+The amended nomination meets National Register Criterion A for its association with the patterns of growth and change that contributed to the development of the District.
 In particular, the increased boundaries and expanded period of significance of the amendment provide a broader understanding and illustration of the evolution of the development of the city's financial history and the growth of financial-related buildings clustered around the Treasury building and along 15th Street north to McPherson Square.
 The district also illustrates the transformation of McPherson Square from a residential area to a commercial/office area as the boundaries of the financial district pushed northerly.

-The amendment meets National Register Criterion C with Architecture and Community Planning and Development as the Areas of Significance as the buildings in the expanded area maintain the visual quality of the existing historic district and also embody the distinguishing characteristics of building types and styles.
+The amendment meets National Register Criterion C as the buildings in the expanded area maintain the visual quality of the existing historic district and also embody the distinguishing characteristics of building types and styles.
 In particular, the buildings in the expanded area similarly exemplify the Beaux Arts and Classical Revival style architectural traditions found in the early 20th century office buildings of downtown.
 The bank buildings also illustrate the experimentation with the building type from single-use banks to dual-use banks/office buildings.
 The amendment further offers an exceptional array of architectural sophistication, design and sculptural ornamentation that contributes significantly to the appearance of the District.
 The buildings within the amended area have also been identified as notable works of an impressive array of talented architects who worked both locally and nationally.